-volume envelope to the track and inserted two points at both the start and end of the break.
-Automation for the bouzouki is set to latch preview mode.
+for the bouzouki is set to latch preview mode.

-- 2. We play the song, adjusting the volume control until we are happy with the level (in this case at +2.17dB).
+- 1. Here is a song with an instrumental break.
+We want to increase the volume of the featured instrument during the break, but by how much?
+We have added a time selection and a volume envelope to the track and inserted two points at both the start and end of the break.
+Automation - 2.
+We play the song, adjusting the volume control until we are happy with the level (in this case at +2.17dB).
 Notice, however, that the envelope has not yet been changed. - 3.
 We now display the actions list (Actions, Show action list) and run Automation: Write current values for actively-writing envelopes to time selection.
 The envelope is now adjusted (see below).
 Finally we can reset the track automation to trim/read mode.

-You can use latch preview mode on more than one envelope on a track, or indeed on more than one track.
+You can use latch preview mode on more than one envelope on a track, or on more than one track.
 You might want to use "write to" options other than to time selection.
 Keeping this in mind, here is a summary of the main actions available.
-Remember that these can be assigned to keyboard shortcuts, toolbars, and/or menus (see Chapter 15).
+These can be assigned to keyboard shortcuts, toolbars, and/or menus (Chapter 15).